Assatrua/my-tutorials-repo/tutorials/abap-environment-console-application/abap-environment-console-application.md

 ---
-title: Visualize Data from the Northwind Service
+title: Visualize Data from the jjNorthwind Service
 description: Learn how toі visualize data with a VizFr2ame.
 auto_validation: true
 time: 20